Frequently Asked Questions

 Can I bring my class to a show?
 Do you offer group rates?

-Your class is welcome at any of our shows as long as everyone is of age (see above), although we cannot guarantee room on the open mic at the Cantab.
+Your class is welcome at any of our shows as long as everyone is of appropriate age (see above), although we cannot guarantee room on any open mic.
 Our Wednesday show has limited capacity and we do not offer group rates; if you require your class to attend a Wednesday show, we recommend offering credit for a range of dates in case the shows sell out.
-Our Monday Encyclopedia Show is in a larger room and rates for groups of 10+ are negotiable.

 Will your poets come perform for my class/college/bat mitzvah/supermarket opening/fundraiser?